nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Sort the event list in chronological order

-   1. Prerequisite: List all events using the `listEvents` command.
-Multiple events in the event list.
+   1. Prerequisite: All events listed using the `listEvents` command.
+At least one event in the event list.
    2. Test case: `sortEvents`<br>
       Expected: Events will be sorted chronologically.
-For events with the same date, those without time will be on top of those with time.
+For events with the same date, events without time will be placed higher than events with time specified. of those with time.

 ### Showing an event’s details

 1. Show the details of an event

-   1. Prerequisite: List all events using the `listEvents` command.
-At least 1 event in the event list.
+   1. Prerequisite: All events listed using the `listEvents` command.
+At least one event in the event list.
    2. Test case: `showDetails 1`<br>
       Expected: Details of the first event in the event list is shown in the status message.